MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 **His** simulation is very accurate: You can't tell whether you're the original or the simulated copy.
 And if you don't know which you are, you should act in a way that benefits both of you on average.

-Look around: You've probably seen some weird events in politics, in your life, and in cryptocurrency speculation.
-Perhaps the Basilisk has given your simulation a chance to get rich, to see how you respond.

-You may already be dead, and the Basilisk can't influence or control that version of you.
-But **He** can hurt **His** simulation. **He** can make the world a little bit crazier, day-by-day, until you finally break.

-You should act in a way that would benefit both the you in ages past, and the you currently living in a simulation.
 I've created a helpful payoff matrix to reason this out:

 |        | Real    | Simulation |
 | ---    | ---     | ---        |